 Volkswagen EUROVAN CAMPERS

 1993-2003 VW vans are called Eurovans.
 This was a complete departure from previous models, most notably in that the engine was moved to the FRONT.
 Eurovan production started in 1992 in Europe.
-The vehicle was introduced in the USA as a 1993 model as a passenger van and MV model Weekenders with and without the pop-top.
-All MV model Eurovans were Westfalia conversions.
+The vehicle was introduced in the USA as a 1993 year-model passenger van (with all forward-facing seats) and the MultiVan (MV) model (with two rear-facing seats behind the front seats and a flip-up table).
+In the Kelly Blue Book, the vehicles listed as having the "Weekender package" are the ones with the Westfalia-installed pop-top.
 The full camper version of the Eurovan was introduced in the USA in 1995.
 All Eurovan full campers sold in the USA are Winnebago conversions, not Westfalia.

 1993-1994: The only VW pop-top models offered in the USA in 1993 and 1994 was the Westfalia Weekender Multi-Van (MV).
 These vehicles were the same as the regular hard-top passenger vans, except they had an interior and pop-top installed by Westfalia.
 However, these were weekenders, without sink, fridge, or stove.
 They had two rear-facing seats, one fixed seat behind the driver with a slide-out electric cooler under it (pop-top versions only), and the other behind the passenger seat that is quick-release (both that way on the non-pop-top version of the MV).
 The venerable VW/Audi in-line 5-cylinder, 2.5 liter, 130 hp engine powered all the 1993-1996 models.
 This is the same engine that was used in the Audi 5000 since about 1977.
 They were available in either 5-speed manual or 4 speed electronically controlled automatic.
 This MV Eurovan was discontinued in 1995 and re-introduced in 1999 with a VR6 and stayed basically unchanged through end of production in 2003.
 If a Eurovan weekender model is what you want; the 2001-2003 model is by far the better choice, all things considered.